Cleaning isn’t the most glamorous of professions in the world – yet it remains one of the most popular choices among entrepreneurs launching startups.

 Finance and funding

-As mentioned previously, you’ll need a sizable amount of money to get going in the first place. but you may wish to consider seeking investment in order to hit the ground running with your cleaning company.
+As mentioned previously, you’ll need a sizeable amount of money to get going in the first place. but you may wish to consider seeking investment in order to hit the ground running with your cleaning company.

 You’ll need to keep a close eye on your cash flow and adjust things as you move along, only hiring when you’re sure you can afford it.